10 Bridges to GIS software

 RPostgreSQL::postgresqlCloseConnection(conn)

-Unlike PostGIS, sf only supports spatial vector data.
-To query and manipulate raster data stored in a PostGIS database, use the rpostgis package (Bucklin and Basille 2018) and/or use command-line tools such as rastertopgsql which comes as part of the PostGIS installation.
+To query and manipulate raster data stored in a PostGIS database, use the rpostgis package (Bucklin and Basille 2018) and/or use command line tools such as rastertopgsql

 This subsection is only a brief introduction to PostgreSQL/PostGIS.
 Nevertheless, we would like to encourage the practice of storing geographic and non-geographic data in a spatial DBMS while only attaching those subsets to R’s global environment which are needed for further (geo-)statistical analysis.
 Please refer to Obe and Hsu (2015) for a more detailed description of the SQL queries presented and a more comprehensive introduction to PostgreSQL/PostGIS in general.
 PostgreSQL/PostGIS is a formidable choice as an open-source spatial database.
 But the same is true for the lightweight SQLite/SpatiaLite database engine and GRASS GIS which uses SQLite in the background (see Section 10.4).

 If your datasets are too big for PostgreSQL/PostGIS and you require massive spatial data management and query performance, it may be worth exploring large-scale geographic querying on distributed computing systems.
-Such systems are outside the scope of this book but it worth mentioning that open source software providing this functionality exists.
+Such systems are outside the scope of this book, but it is worth mentioning that open source software providing this functionality exists.
 Prominent projects in this space include GeoMesa and Apache Sedona.
 The apache.sedona package provides an interface to the latter.

 10.8 Bridges to cloud technologies and services